Writing 2: Syllabus

 Course Description

 Writing 2-3 is an introduction to academic writing and research.
-The course prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
+This course sequence prepares you for work in a scholarly environment where you will be expected to engage in inquiry, perform analysis, and communicate clearly.
 We will cultivate these critical practices by reading and analyzing a series of demanding texts, discussing them together, and composing responses to them in the form of essays.
 Shorter writing assignments will focus on a number of skills that are important for taking part in academic conversations.

 During the winter term we will turn our focus to academic research.
 Our libraries hold an impressive array of traditional and electronic search tools as well as millions of books, journal articles, and assorted media.
 Although navigating this vast sea of information is intimidating, it is important that you find your way: excellent research skills are fundamental to your undergraduate training, regardless of your chosen field of study.
 In consideration of its importance, we will spend a significant amount of time learning how to use our library effectively.

-COVID-19 Policies & Resources
+Health Information & Resources

-COVID-19 Information
+Health Information

 Classroom Safety